ccolorado/rails_guide/Notes.md

 A _Resourece_ is the term used for a collection of similar objects, such as articles, people or animal.
 You can Create, Read, Update or Destroy items A.K.A CRUD

-Rails provides a method called **resources** which can delete a standard REST resource.
+Rails provides a method called **resources** which can declares a standard REST resource.
 Adding the 'article' resource should look like this:

 ```diff